 8. Streamline (and boost the security of) your passwords.

 1password helps you to create strong, secure passwords for all of your accounts—and equally importantly remembers them for you.
 It can also safely store your credit card information, and stands ready to securely populate forms for you.

 9. Consolidate apps on your tablet or phone.

 Go through all your apps and delete the ones you never use.
 I also suggest deleting the ones you do use but don’t actually need.
 I deleted my Facebook and Instagram apps—while they are good boredom-killers, I don’t need more time wasted on social media.
 Put your apps into category-based folders such as travel, music, or food.

 10. Expand your access.

 LogMeIn allows you remote access to your desktop from anywhere.
-It’s a lifesaver for those of us who have ever run out of the office for a meeting, only to find the very document you need is saved to your (now blessedly uncluttered) desktop.
+It’s a lifesaver for those of us who have ever run out of the office for a meeting, only to find the very document that you need is saved to your (now blessedly uncluttered) desktop.

 N.B.: This post is an update; the original story ran on January 10, 2014.